carzila/102/source/posts/a-beginners-guide-to-buying-used-cars.html.md

 2. Have the car checked by a mechanic
 3. Make Initial negotiations in person

-In the case of used cars, it's imperative to test drive a few before making a purchase decision.
+In the case of used cars, its imperative to test drive a few before making a purchase decision.
 This protects against buyer's remorse and also ensures that the car is running properly.